BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ### Making and Removing Directories

 So we now know how to move around and explore the file system from within the terminal but how do we create new ones or modify what already exists.
-Let move to our home directory if we are not already there and then move into the Desktop folder
+Let move to our home directory if we are not already there

 ```
-cd /home/<user>/Desktop
+cd ~
 ```

 Now, check the contents of this directory (you should be aware of the contents before you run the command)